Board Members

 007

-Megan Williams – she/her
+Megan Williams (She/Her)

 Megan has worked in the Victorian social service sector for 26 years.
 Megan has acquired extensive knowledge of the disability, mental health, family violence and homelessness sectors.
 Megan has extensive advocacy experience and has worked with an independent statutory safeguarding authority to protect vulnerable cohorts from abuse and neglect.
 Megan has strong interpersonal skills and values the importance of establishing robust relationships with key stakeholders.
 Megan holds a Bachelor of Applied Science in Disability Studies and qualifications in Auslan.